w3f/polkadot-wiki/docs/learn/learn-validator.md

 _parablock_.

 Finally, validators particiapte to the so-called **approval process**.
-Once the parablock is considered vailable and part of the parachain, it is still _pending approval_.
-Becuase para-validators are a small subset of all validators, there a risk that by chance the majority of para-validators assigned to a parachain might be dishonest.
+Once the parablock is considered available and part of the parachain, it is still _pending approval_.
+Because para-validators are a small subset of all validators, there a risk that by chance the majority of para-validators assigned to a parachain might be dishonest.
 It is thus necessary to run a secondary verification of the parablock before it can be considered approved.
 Having a secondary verification